-SchoolDash has been monitoring the volume of job advertisements posted by secondary schools over the past eight years.
-Thus far in the current academic year, the number of advertisements is notably lower than in recent years, with the exception of the 2020/21 academic year, during which the COVID-19 pandemic continued to disrupt staff movement.
-Compared to last year, the number of secondary job adverts is down by 31%, and it is 22% lower than during the 2018/19 pre-pandemic period.
+This updated report is published at the end of the 2025 recruitment season, following 31st May which is the deadline by which teachers must give notice if they intend to take up a new post in September.
+For the past eight years, SchoolDash has been monitoring the number of job advertisements posted by secondary schools.
+So far this academic year, the volume of advertisements is significantly lower than in recent years.
+Compared to last year, the number of secondary job adverts has fallen by 36%, and is 27% lower than during the pre-pandemic period of 2018/19.

 As shown in the chart below, recruitment activity between September and December 2024 was broadly in line with pre-pandemic norms.
-However, the January to March 2025 period has seen a marked decline.
-Given that Easter falls unusually late this year, it is possible that some of the job advertisement activity typically seen in March has shifted into April.
-However, note that Easter in 2018/19 was equally late.
-We will address April and May activity in our summer update.
+However, the January to June 2025 period has seen a marked decline.